Luc-Bertin/PythonBlog/_posts/2020-12-18-binary-classification-quick-example.md

 This is a classification scenario where you try to predict a **categorical binary** ***target y*** if the person survived (***1***) or not (***0***) from the Titanic.
 This example is **really short** and here just to cover an example of **classification** as we mainly focused on regression so far.
 Most of the supervised learning workflow does not change.
-You though have to use classifier **estimator** from scikit and pick the corresponding loss function if [necessary](https://stats.stackexchange.com/questions/379264/loss-function-and-evaluation-metric), and a global metric that is most suited for your [use-case](https://en.wikipedia.org/wiki/Sensitivity_and_specificity).
+You will most likely use classifier estimators from scikit, can also pick a different [loss function](https://stats.stackexchange.com/questions/379264/loss-function-and-evaluation-metric), and a global metric that is most suited for your [use-case](https://en.wikipedia.org/wiki/Sensitivity_and_specificity).

 ```python